Overview of business continuity with Azure SQL Database

 - Active geo-replication enables you to create readable replicas and manually failover to any replica in case of a datacenter outage or application upgrade.

-- Auto-failover group allows the application to automatically recovery in case of a datacenter outage.
+- Auto-failover group allows the application to automatically recover in case of a datacenter outage.

 Recover a database within the same Azure region